What Are Stress-Induced Hives And How Do I Treat Them?

 What are hives?

-Hives are a type of rash, often in the form of raised bumps that can be centralized on a certain area of your body like stress bumps on fingers or itchy red patches on your arms.
-They can be smaller in size but may be larger than chicken pox.
-On some people, hives become enlarged to the size of a plate or cup.
-These rashes can look like a welt or burn.
+Hives are a type of rash, usually in the form of raised bumps, which are often centralized on a certain area of your body, like stress bumps on fingers or itchy red patches on your arms or chest.
+These rashes can sometimes look like a welt or burn.
+They may itch, sting, or burn.

-Note: If your face, tongue, lips, or any part of your mouth is swelling along with hives, you are experiencing an allergy reaction.
+Note: If your face, tongue, lips, or any part of your mouth is swelling along with hives, you are likely experiencing an allergic reaction.
 A swelling throat can be life-threatening, so reach out to emergency services immediately and follow up with your doctor.

 Does stress cause hives?

-Stress on its own can cause hives in some people.
-However, the reason behind these hives is not completely clear.
+Stress on its own can cause hives in some people, but scientists aren’t exactly sure why.
 Some researchers believe hives are a result of the impact that stress has on the immune system, which can include inflammation in the body.
-However, scientists do not understand the complete connection, and more research is required.
+However, the entire connection is not fully understood, and more research is required.

-There is no set determined amount of time hives may last.
+There is no set amount of time hives or stress rashes may last.
 They could occur for a day or go on for weeks.
 In some cases, as some of your hives are disappearing, new ones may begin to show up.
-Tges can come and go over a long period of time.
-If you find that they continue to come back or you've been dealing with them consistently for several days, you may want to talk with your doctor.
+Hives can also come and go over a longer period of time.
+If you find that they continue to come back or you've been noticing them consistently for several days, you may want to speak with your doctor.

 How to treat stress-induced hives